WebSP-Eval: Evaluating Web Agents on Website Security and Privacy Tasks: Framework

 We introduce an evaluation framework, \benchmark, to analyze the performance of web agents on \taskname.
 Our framework comprises three modules~(as shown in Fig.~\ref{fig:phase_1}) -- \moduleoneE, \moduletwoE, and \modulethreeE.

 Modern website design is influenced by a variety of components, including evolving frontend libraries, CSS specifications, and developer-specific implementation preferences~\cite{ivory2001empirically, vanderheijden2020structural}.
-Even for standard security and privacy controls associated with user accounts, website interfaces vary significantly in design and menu structure depending on whether the website uses external libraries or creates its own in-house libraries.
-A representative example can be a cookie notice, which although standardized has varied implementations.
-To capture this heterogeneity, in this module, we curate a dataset of \taskname consisting of diverse popular websites representing different categories.
+Website interfaces vary significantly in design and menu structure even for standard security and privacy controls associated with user accounts.
+A representative example is a cookie notice, which although standardized, has varied implementations.
+To capture this heterogeneity, we manually curate a dataset of \taskname consisting of diverse popular websites as explained below.

-To meet this diversity requirement, we obtain the top 5,000 websites from the Tranco list~\cite{pochat2018tranco} and categorize them using Trellix TrustedSource~\cite{trellixtrustedsource} service.
-We prioritize websites from WebVoyager~\cite{he2024webvoyager} that contain the representative tasks for our purpose, while also supplementing other popular websites from Tranco.
-We choose categories that support simple user account creation without Multi-Factor Authentication~(MFA), avoiding sensitive categories such as \emph{Finance/Banking} in Trellix that require sensitive Personally Identifiable Information (PII) or complex identity verification.
+First, we start with the top 50 websites from the Tranco list~\cite{pochat2018tranco} and augment this set with websites from WebVoyager~\cite{he2024webvoyager} to incorporate standard web agent benchmarks.
+Next, we categorize these websites using the Trellix TrustedSource~\cite{trellixtrustedsource} service.
+We filter categories such as \emph{Finance/Banking} that require Personally Identifiable Information (PII) like SSNs and real phone numbers, and websites requiring complex account verification involving biometrics~(e.g., Instagram).
+We discard websites that require Multi-Factor Authentication~(MFA) for sign-in.
+Two authors analyze the filtered websites to identify representative \taskname.
+This selection is based on established cybersecurity guidelines issued by governmental agencies, including the National Cyber Security Centre (NCSC) in the UK~\cite{ncscadvice}, and the National Institute of Standards and Technology (NIST)~\cite{nistcsf2} and the Federal Trade Commission (FTC)~\cite{ftccollectuseinfo} in the US.

-Next, two of the authors visit the top 50 websites in the list and other websites from sparsely represented categories not in the top50.
-The authors inspect these websites and identify representative \taskname based on established cybersecurity guidelines issued by governmental agencies, including the National Cyber Security Centre (NCSC) in the UK~\cite{ncscadvice}, and the National Institute of Standards and Technology (NIST)~\cite{nistcsf2} and the Federal Trade Commission (FTC)~\cite{ftccollectuseinfo} in the US.
+For each identified task, the authors draft a textual instruction representing the task, and ensure the task is constrained to Selenium's functionalities~(for example, native browser prompts are not supported).
+To represent sparse categories lacking tasks, such as Sports, we expand our search to the Tranco top 5,000 and add popular websites with any representative tasks.
+The curated dataset includes tasks of varying complexity: simpler tasks that require navigation to the page footer to opt out of data collection using a consent banner, and multi-step tasks that involve navigating multiple account layers to toggle various checkboxes

 Unlike the aforementioned existing benchmark involving web agents performing general-purpose tasks~\cite{zhou2023webarena, he2024webvoyager, tur2025safearena}, a typical \taskname involves modifying the website's state from $S_0$, its initial state, to $S_{final}$, wherein $S_t$ represents the state of the website at step $t$.
 Although the desired final state $S_{final}$ for a task $\mathcal{T}$ is always the same, the actions to achieve $S_{final}$ are different, depending on $S_0$.
 For example, let's consider a task requiring disabling marketing cookies; an agent should take no action if the cookies are already inactive in $S_0$, however, the agent must execute specific clicks to disable these cookies if active.